Skip to main content

 Overdose Death Investigations

-Chesterfield, VA -
+Lynchburg, VA -

 *This training is only available for sworn law enforcement*

 Successful overdose death investigations rely on a comprehensive strategy to target all those responsible for the death.
-Using conspiracy laws as well as homicide laws, investigators across the United States have had success in bringing justice for the families of the victims.
+Using conspiracy laws as well as homicide laws, investigators across the United States have had success in achieving justice for the families of the victims.

 This training course is designed to equip law enforcement officers with the tools necessary to successfully conduct and prosecute any drug-related overdose cases.

-Topics to be Covered Include:
+Topics to be covered include:

 • Opioid Crisis